Coastal Wetlands Planning, Protection, and Restoration Act

 The Task Force manages the CWPPRA program and is composed of the following members:

-U.S. Fish and Wildlife Service Jeffrey Weller
+U.S. Fish and Wildlife Service Jeffery Weller

-Natural Resource Conservation Service Chad Kacir
+Natural Resource Conservation Service Britt Paul (acting)

-Environmental Protection Agency Charles Maguire
+Environmental Protection Agency Troy Hill

 National Marine Fisheries Service Leslie Craig

-State of Louisiana Chip Kline
+State of Louisiana Gordy Dove

 To address the projected land loss of coastal Louisiana, large-scale coastal restoration projects, which focus on the restoration of ecosystems, must be constructed.
 Such projects exceed the funding capacity and authorization of the CWPPRA Program.
-The Louisiana Coastal Area (LCA) initiative, which began in 2001, received authorization in the 2007 Water Resources Development Act (WRDA) to begin to address the need for development and funding of large scale coastal restoration projects.
+The Louisiana Coastal Area (LCA) initiative, which began in 2001, received authorization in the 2007 Water Resources Development Act (WRDA) to begin to address the need for development and funding of large-scale coastal restoration projects.